alexharri/website/posts/jsdoc-as-an-alternative-typescript-syntax.md

     // @error {w=2} Argument of type 'number' is not assignable to parameter of type 'string'.
 ```

 However, `checkJs` needs to be enabled in your `tsconfig.json` for type errors to be emitted.
-If you don't enable `checkJs`, your JSDoc comments will only be used for IDE annotations — not type checking.
+If you don't enable `checkJs`, your JSDoc comments will only be used for IDE annotations—not type checking.
 Be sure to enable it!

-## TypeScript interop
+### TypeScript interop

-If you type a function in a `.js` module using JSDoc, you can import that function in a `.ts` module without any issues.
-This also works the other way: you can import from `.ts` modules and use them in `.js` modules.
+If you type a function using JSDoc in a `.js` module, you can import that function in a `.ts` module without any issues.
+This also works the other way: you can import things from `.ts` modules and use them in `.js` modules.

 Generally, interop between `.js` modules using JSDoc and `.ts` modules "just works".

+### JSDoc does not work in TypeScript modules

-However, you can't use JSDoc for type annotations in `.ts` modules.
+You can't use JSDoc for type annotations in `.ts` modules.
 This can make migrating from JSDoc to TypeScript a bit frustrating, especially for larger modules.

 ## Conclusion

 I worked in a JSDoc codebase for a significant amount of time, and have gone through the process of migrating a lot of that codebase to TypeScript.
-JSDoc has flaws, such as its clunky and verbose syntax, but it's still a perfectly viable way to go about typing your codebase.
+JSDoc definitely has flaws, such as its clunky and verbose syntax, but it's still a perfectly viable way to go about typing your codebase.

 If you're not able to use TypeScript for some reason, then consider giving JSDoc a shot.
 It's better than no types.